-- Connect the vacuum pump to the service port of the gas stop valve. - Make sure that the gas stop valve and liquid stop valve are firmly closed before performing the leak test or vacuum drying.
+- Connect the vacuum pump to both the service port of the gas stop valve and the service port of the liquid stop valve to increase efficiency. - Make sure that the gas stop valve and liquid stop valve are firmly closed before performing the leak test or vacuum drying.